We purchased and tested the DynaVap HyperDyn hands-on. Prices, availability, and performance data are regularly verified.

 The larger cap design also reduces combustion risk.
 Its heavier titanium mass absorbs and distributes heat more evenly, making the HyperDyn forgiving for users still developing their torch technique.

 Adjustable airflow across 7 notch positions on the condenser tube lets you tune your draw precisely.
 Position 1 concentrates flavor with maximum restriction, while position 7 opens the pathway for bigger clouds.
+Our photo below shows the condenser and stem separated on the bench, with the notch positions visible right where you rotate to adjust.
 Dialing in your setting is part of the broader draw technique learning process.

 Even at the most open airflow setting, draw resistance runs noticeably tighter than what competing torch vapes at this price offer.
 If you prefer an unrestricted, free-flowing draw, the HyperDyn will feel constrained.